 The church authorities have some explaining to do:

-WHY did the church authorities remain silent about Father F for thirty years?
-Why did no church official ever arrange for any of Father F's altar boys to have an interview with the NSW Police sex crimes squad?
+WHY did the church authorities remain silent about Father John Joseph for thirty years?
+Why did no church official ever arrange for any of Farrell's altar boys to have an interview with the NSW Police sex crimes squad?
 In New South Wales law, concealing an alleged crime can itself be a crime.

 DO the church authorities feel any responsibility towards the parents and siblings and (especially) the children of Damian Jurd and Daniel Powell?
-The lives of these families have been damaged by the church's behaviour in harbouring and protecting Father F. The next generation is still feeling the impact of the church's cover-up.
-Likewise, some of Father F's other altar boys (such as the above-mentioned "Bill") now have children of their own and the impact of the church's behaviour (in keeing quiet about Father F for 30 years) is being felt by these children, too.
+The lives of these families have been damaged by the church's behaviour in harbouring and protecting Father Farrell.
+The next generation is still feeling the impact of the church's cover-up.
+Likewise, some of Farrell's other altar boys now have children of their own and the impact of the church's behaviour (in keeing quiet about Father Farrell for 30 years) is being felt by these children, too.

 Broken Rites has a policy of not publishing the real names of victims.
 However, Damian Jurd told us in the 1990s that he WANTS his name to be published when his story is told.
 Likewise, Daniel Powell told us in 2005 that he, too, wants his name published.